RomanPilyushin/Hacken/README.md

 - If the transaction is **new**, it is inserted into the database.
 - The transaction data is stored with details such as the **from address**, **to address**, and **transaction value**.

-### 3. **Retrieving Data from the H2 Database**
+### 3. **Retrieving Data from the Postgres Database**

-The application provides a **REST API** that allows users to query and retrieve transaction data from the H2 database:
+The application provides a **REST API** that allows users to query and retrieve transaction data from the Postgres database:

 - **Get Transaction by Hash**: You can fetch a specific transaction from the database by providing its transaction hash.
-    - If the transaction is not already in the database, it will be fetched from Infura (via Web3j), saved in the H2 database, and returned.
+    - If the transaction is not already in the database, it will be fetched from Infura (via Web3j), saved in the Postgres database, and returned.
 - **Get Transactions by Address**:
     - You can retrieve transactions **from a specific address** (i.e., the sender's address).
     - You can retrieve transactions **to a specific address** (i.e., the recipient's address).